GhiXu/ACMM/README.md

   year={2019}
 }
 ```
-## SfM Outputs for Tanks and Temples dataset
+## SfM Outputs for Tanks and Temples Dataset
+To faciliacte other MVS methods to compare with our method on Tanks and Temples dataset, we release our SfM reconstuctions on this dataset.
+They are obtained by COLMAP and can be downloaded from [here](https://drive.google.com/open?id=1DTnnmJAOGt7WPXSLMysMvPTy4CUZt_TU).